 Are Breast Implants Safe in the Long Run?

-The FDA has released a new report that breast implants are safe, but they are not safe enough to stay in for long.
+The FDA released a report in 2010 that breast implants are safe, but they are not safe enough to stay in for long according to the report.
+So does this mean that women should have breast augmentation and then take the implants out within a few years?

-In 2010, according to the report, there were a total of 296,203 breast augmentations in the U.S. In addition, there were 93, 083 breast reconstruction procedures in the U.S. About half these operations used implants filled with salt water (saline) and half were filled with silicone gel.
+In 2010, according to the FDA report, there were a total of 296,203 breast augmentations in the U.S. In 2017, there were 300,378 breast augmentations according to the American Society of Plastic Surgeons.
+In addition, there were 27,507 breast plant removals in the U.S. About half these operations used implants filled with salt water (saline) and half were filled with silicone gel.

-Currently, about 5-10 million women have breast implants around the world.
+Currently, between 5 and 10 million women have breast implants around the world.

 A new problem